 top of page

-Hi there, and welcome to Strong Canines!
+Hi there, and welcome to Strong Canines & Cats!

+The melon-head in the picture with me was the love of my life, my heart dog, Taz.
 You could say that I was the love of his life too, but to be honest, Taz never really liked many people aside from me.
 The running joke in our household is that his favourite saying if he could talk would be "I don't like that".
-He kind of came that way as a puppy (noise sensitive, hiding under tables to avoid well meaning visitors), and from many mistakes as a novice dog trainer and owner, I kind of made him worse.
+He kind of came that way as a puppy (noise sensitive, hiding under tables to avoid well meaning visitors), and from many mistakes as a novice handler, I kind of made him worse.
 Taz soon turned into a growler, lunger, and air biter.

 He is who inspired me to help other dogs and their humans work through similar challenges.
 Taz was as weird as they come (and so am I), and I quickly learned that reacting to him with physical punishment was damaging our relationship and not teaching him what I wanted him TO DO instead.
 I found that teaching him coping mechanisms, building positive associations, and having fun with him no matter how much progress we made that day made all the difference!
 This of course did not mean I became permissive, but rather I would set him up for success.